Reducing Air Pollution from International Transportation

 - Additional Resources

 The trade of goods among the world’s economies is not new.
-However, in recent years international trade has grown to unprecedented levels as a consequence of profound transformations in global patterns of manufacturing and related forms of economic activity.
+However, in recent decades international trade has grown to unprecedented levels as a consequence of profound transformations in global patterns of manufacturing and related forms of economic activity.
 This evolving interconnectedness of global economic activity is reflected in the increasing share of national Gross Domestic Product (GDP) that is based on international trade in merchandise, as shown below.

 |GDP||Merch.Trade, % of GDP|